Cindy combs through the COASST guide while daughter Sarah and son Sean (some of COASST’s youngest volunteers) tackle the bird portion.

 Ranging in age from eight to over eighty, COASSTers in the lower 48 tend to be retired, but also encompass a diversity of jobs, from tribal biologists to teachers to artists.
 In Alaska, the age of our participants is a bit younger, perhaps reflecting the fact that hardly anybody retires to coastal Alaska!
 Instead, relatively more Alaskan COASSTers work for national parks, wildlife refuges, and tribal governments.

-Our Executive Director, Julia Parrish, takes pride in telling new participants at training sessions “There are only two things you need to be able to do to become a COASSTer: tell what’s in front of you on the beach is a bird, and know that it’s dead…” COASST participants do not have to have years of scientific education, nor do they need to be bird experts.
+COASST participants do not have to have years of scientific education, nor do they need to be bird or marine debris experts.
 In fact, what unites COASSTers is a strong affinity for the coastal environment, the need to know more about the marine natural resources they live next to, and a desire to be part of the solution.

 Julia helps guide new volunteers in Homer through the basics.

 Bitten by the bug for beach combing and wondering about what’s happening to the local marine resources in your area?
-For more information about how to become a COASST participant, please see our Get Involved—Volunteer page.
+For more information about how to become a COASST participant, please see our Participate page.